mjstraughan/CubingHistory/docs/BlindfoldSolving/Methods/3OP.md

 ## Earlier Proposal (Jessica Fridrich)

-On March 11, 1998, Jessica Fridrich responded to a question on the Cube Lovers mailing group in a discussion about whether solving the cube without looking is possible.
-Fridrich suggested that it may be possible to first orient all pieces, preserving their permutation, then permuting all pieces, preserving their orientation [7].
+On March 11, 1998, Wei-Hwa Huang asked the Cube Lovers mailing group if there were any techniques for blindfold solving [7].
+Jessica Fridrich responded by suggesting that it may be possible to first orient all pieces, preserving their permutation, then permute all pieces, preserving their orientation [8].

 ![](../img/BlindfoldSolvingOrigins/Fridrich.png)